Preparation for IIA

 The modules are complemented by a structured set of industrial visits and a business skills development programme.
 In addition, students undertake three pieces of integrated coursework, which are a CAD/CAM exercise, a Production Game and the Major Project.
 Students work on the Major Project in small groups.
 They research the market for a product, prepare a design and manufacturing plan, and finally a business plan, for a company or division based on that product.
 The Major Project involves external consultants, and each group is advised on its business plan by a local bank manager.

 The MET IIA programme provides the foundations for MET IIB, where the core topics of manufacturing and management are expanded and applied.
 MET IIB represents a substantial departure from the standard university timetable and approach.
 Modules and practical activities run in sequence, with a module typically lasting one week.
 Teaching in the modules is seminar based, to encourage interaction and participation.
 Industrial speakers supplement the theory, with examples from practice.
 Throughout the year, students get to apply the principles through company-based project work.
-MET IIB concludes with an Overseas Research Project, organised by the students.

 How to find out more